joe-brothers/blog/content/posts/java-list-initialization/index.md

 List<String> list = List.of(1, 2, 3, 4);
 ```

-S﻿ince Java 9, you can use several handy factory methods.
+Since Java 9, you can use several handy factory methods.